danielrriggs/danielrriggs.github.io/content/The Art of Joyful Living.md

 The body, breath, and mind all work together.
 Your actions are virtually your thoughts, and your thoughts are your desires.
 Those desires are mingled with your emotions, which arise from [[Four Primitive Fountains]].
 The combination of your emotional life and your thinking process is what you call the [[Mind]].
 The mind, your thinking process, exists between you and reality.

 The mind has two separate compartments: the conscious mind and the unconscious mind.
-The conscious aspect of the mind is very small - you use and cutivate this small part during your waking state.
+The conscious aspect of the mind is very small - you use and cultivate this small part during your waking state.
 The unconscious level of the mind that dreams and sleeps is not under your control, and you do not know much about it.

-You're like a wheel - to rotate, it needs spokes (the [[Parts of the mind]]) and a hub (soul - doesn't move - it creates movement).
+You're like a wheel - to rotate, it needs spokes (the [[Mind#The 5 parts of the mind]]) and a hub (soul - doesn't move - it creates movement).
 There is something called the individual soul, or the center of consciousness, which is not subject to movement, change, destruction, or death.
 That central part of us is eternal.
 Because we are not in touch with this center, we are constantly afraid and insecure.
 We become caught up by our emotions.
 The little bit of consciousness that we presently experience is only a dim consciousness.
 You identify yourself with the spokes that move and change.

 [[Manas]] is limited - it has no power to make decusions.
 The faculty that decies is [[Buddhi]].
 You are usually controlled by [[Manas]] because you do not take the advice of [[Buddhi]], the higher function.